sam-hur/MSc-Bioinformatics/1MB465 - Introduction to Statistics for Life Sciences/Definitions/F-Statistic.md

 ## Definition
 ___
-- A value obtained from running an [[Analysis of Variance (ANOVA)]] test or [[Regression Analysis]], which is used to find out whether the means are significantly different.
+- A value obtained from running an [[Analysis of Variance (ANOVA)]] test or [[Regression Analysis 2]], which is used to find out whether the means are significantly different.
 - Similar to a t statistic from a [[Students t-test]].
 However, where a [[Students t-test]] will tell you if a <u>single</u> variable is statistically significant, an F-test will tell you if a <u>group</u> of variables is jointly significant.